 - The suggested hotels weren’t always a good fit.
 It’s not a knock on Peru Hop, they cater to a largely young backpacking crowd, so of course, most of their hotel recommendations are lively hostels, which is no longer our choice of accommodation on the road.
 Call us old, or boring, but a hostel with loud music until the wee hours of the night is no longer a good option for us.

 Of course, no one was forcing us to stay at suggested hostels, so it’s our own fault for not doing a bit of research before booking one of their suggested options.

 A Note on Sustainability

-If you are actively looking for a sustainable transportation option in Peru, Peru Hop is definitely a good choice.
+If you are actively looking for a sustainable transportation option in Peru, then exploring Peru by bus and with Peru Hop is your best option.
 While the company is owned by foreigners, Peru Hop does have a very positive impact on the local communities.